nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Verifies the current password before locking ClientBook with the new password.
 * The `CURRENT_PASSWORD` field can be omitted if ClientBook is not yet locked.
-* When `CURRENT_PASSWORD` and `NEW_PASSWORD` fields are both omitted, ClientBook will attempt to lock itself using the last used password that is safely stored on your device.<br>
+* When `CURRENT_PASSWORD` and `NEW_PASSWORD` fields are both omitted, ClientBook will attempt to lock itself using the last used password that is safely stored on your device.

 :exclaimation: **Note**: After setting a password, application can only be launched through Command Prompt or Terminal.
   * Refer to [Quick Start](#quick-start) on how to launch the application through Command Prompt or Terminal.